refinedev/refine/documentation/docs/api-reference/mui/components/inferencer.md

 ### `Create`

 Generates a sample create view for your resources according to the first record in list API response.
-It uses `Create` component from `@refinedev/mui` and `useForm` hook from `@refinedev/react-hook-form`.
+It uses the `Create` component from `@refinedev/mui` and `useForm` hook from `@refinedev/react-hook-form`.

 ```tsx live hideCode previewHeight=600px url=http://localhost:3000/samples/create
 setInitialRoutes(["/samples/create"]);